 IBAN: DE57 2585 0110 0230 0218 34

-8 – The application deadline is June 15, 2020.
+8 – The application deadline is July 1, 2021.
 The application is binding.
-It is only valid after all necessary documents (see # 6) have arrived and the application fee (as resulting from # 2) has been received by Internationale Sommerakademie Lüneburger Heide e.V. on its bank account (see #7).
-All applicants will be notified by email as soon as their application is complete.
-They will be notified by June 20, 2020 whether or not they have been accepted as participants.
+It is only valid after all necessary documents (see # 6) have arrived and the application fee (as resulting from # 3) has been received by Internationale Sommerakademie Lüneburger Heide e.V. on its bank account (see #7).
+All applicants will be notified by email as soon as their application is complete and whether or not they have been accepted as participants.
 Upon request the Summer Academy will able to send letters of invitation prior to the application deadline to applicants who need extra time to apply for visa (you can let us know whether or not you will need a visa by clicking the respective button on the application form).
 Those letters of invitation however are provided for convenience and are not to be considered an official confirmation of participation yet.
 Applicants who have not been accepted will receive their application fee (less 50 Euros handling fee) back.
 Upon withdrawal by a participant, the application fee (less 50 Euros handling fee) will be refunded only if the course(s) booked by the applicant can be given to another applicant.

 9 – For outstanding performances during the Summer Academy of Music, concert scholarships may be awarded following the Summer Academy.
 The artistic director and course teachers will deliberate upon prizes and concerts to be awarded.